reaper699/lisk-docs/TestNetwork.md

 Fill in that address and complete the captcha.
 The LSK should show up in your account within a minute.

-**6. Is there a Blockchain Explorer for Testnet?**
+*Note: Testnet LSK has no value.*

-Yes!
-The Testnet Blockchain Explorer can be found here: https://testnet-explorer.lisk.io (edited)
+## Testnet Blockchain Explorer

+Once transactions are put on the blockchain it usually takes less than 10 seconds to show in a wallet.
+There are a few ways to validate a transaction completed.

+First, The Testnet Blockchain Explorer, found here:  https://testnet-explorer.lisk.io.
+This can be used to look at the transaction Id, the block it was put in and more.